canonical/microk8s/README.md

 If your production deployment can handle unattended upgrades without a schedule, you should not have to modify snapd.
 If you have regular maintenance windows, you can [schedule unattended updates for a snap](https://snapcraft.io/docs/keeping-snaps-up-to-date).

-If microk8s operates in a mission critical role, any unattended updates should be disabled.
+As of version 1.19 a mission critical installation should use the High Availability option, which requires three or more physical nodes.
+Ensure these nodes auto-upgrade schedules are staggered because if two nodes go down at the same time the cluster will be unavailable.

+An alternative to upgrading or installing an HA cluster for mission critical installations is to disable all unattended updates.
 To do this, download and install a snap in "dangerous" mode to pin a version.
 This gives the user the ability to control the upgrade and security patching schedule.
 Do this with the following combination

 ```
 snap download microk8s --channel=version/label